Friday

 • At bedtime, try placing a dollop of toothpaste on the sting.
 It will help get you through the night.

-• If you have a papaya lying around, a nice slice will help to neutralize bee toxin.
+• If you have a papaya lying around, the enzymes in a nice slice will help neutralize bee toxin.

 Most of these methods require a little time to work, at least 15 minutes and as much as an hour.
 Try applying them and then covering the affected area.
 If the discomfort returns after a while, reapply your remedy of choice.